Lactulose

 Lactulose is a non-absorbable sugar used in the treatment of constipation and hepatic encephalopathy.
-It is used by mouth for constipation and either by mouth or in the rectum for hepatic encephalopathy.
+It is administered orally for constipation, and either orally or rectally for hepatic encephalopathy.
 It generally begins working after 8–12 hours, but may take up to 2 days to improve constipation.

 Common side effects include abdominal bloating and cramps.
 A potential exists for electrolyte problems as a result of the diarrhea it produces.
-No evidence of harm to the baby has been found when used during pregnancy.
+No evidence of harm to the fetus has been found when used during pregnancy.
 It is generally regarded as safe during breastfeeding.
 It is classified as an osmotic laxative.

 Lactulose was first made in 1929, and has been used medically since the 1950s.
+Lactulose is made from the milk sugar lactose, which is composed of two simple sugars, galactose and glucose.
 It is on the World Health Organization's List of Essential Medicines.
-It is available as a generic and brand-name product.
-Lactulose is made from the milk sugar lactose, which is composed of two simple sugars, galactose and glucose.

-History

-In 1957, Peitele discovered that lactulose is a bifidobacterium proliferation factor.
-In 1964, Hoffman found that only bifidobacteria, Lactobacillus and Streptococcus could metabolise lactulose into lactic acid and acetic acid.
-In 1966, Baicier found that lactulose can promote the growth of basophilic gram-positive bacteria lacking urease (e.g. Escherichia coli) and reduce ammonia production.
-It has been proven that lactulose reduces blood ammonia, and it has been successfully used in the treatment of hepatic encephalopathy.
-In 1979, Nianmoleyou treated viral hepatitis with lactulose and he found that lactulose has the effect of reducing plasma endotoxin.
-From 1980 to 1981, Leicier found that the limulus test agglutination reaction of lactulose inhibits endotoxin in vitro, alleviating the liver injury of rats induced by D-amino galactose.
-He believed that lactulose had anti-endotoxin activity, meaning that and it can be used in the treatment of liver and kidney syndrome.
+It is available as a generic medication.
+In 2023, it was the 266th most commonly prescribed medication in the United States, with more than 900,000 prescriptions.